offbynull/learn/Math/input/input.md

 +----------------------------------+
 ```

-`{bm} Integer number/(integer number|integer)/i`s are numbers that have no partial portion but are mirrored across 0.
-That is, think of integers as 2 sets of natural numbers separated by 0, where everything to the...
+`{bm} Integer number/(integer number|integer)/i`s are place-value notation numbers that have no partial portion but are mirrored across 0.
+That is, think of integers as 2 sets of counting numbers separated by 0, where everything to the...

 * right of 0 is called a `{bm} positive` number (signified by a + prefix)
 * left of 0 is called a `{bm} negative` number (signified by a - prefix)